 Burning measures We use multiple data sources to measure farmer residue burning, and consider ancillary outcomes that are likely related to burning.
-To begin, we use contract compliance data to create an indicator for whether a farmer requested monitoring and, if so, whether the farmer was found not to have burned during the monitoring visit.
+To begin, we use contract compliance data to create an indicator for whether a farmer requested monitoring and was found not to have burned during the monitoring visit.
 This outcome allows us to compare the treatment effects of standard PES versus upfront PES.
-However, because we do not measure this outcome in the control group, we cannot use it to compare impacts to counterfactual burning.
+However, because we do not measure this outcome in the control group, we cannot use it to compare impacts relative to counterfactual burning.